SEAN: Are we ready? Deep breaths, everyone. Here we go. BUY ALL THE THINGS!

 ASH: I’m not sure either, but I have heard good things about the manga.

-MELINDA: After reading Derek’s columns, I’m looking forward to seeing this for myself.
+MJ: After reading Derek’s columns, I’m looking forward to seeing this for myself.

 SEAN: After all this manga, I’m feeling very hungry, so I am gratified that we are now at the 22nd volume of Toriko.